Venomous Snakes in North Dakota

 Bull Snakes

 Bull Snakes are large, non-venomous snakes.
-In fact, the Bull Snake is the largest snake in North Dakota.
+The Bull Snake is the largest snake in North Dakota.
 They are capable of being 8 feet (2.43 M) long.
 People often mistake bull snakes, which are also called gopher snakes, for rattlesnakes.
 This is primarily because they are similarly marked.
 Bull snakes can do a pretty fair rattlesnake impression when they’re agitated.
 They do this by coiling in a defensive posture and flattening their heads.
 They even vibrate their tails sometimes.
 The best way to differentiate between a bull snake and a rattlesnake is to observe the tail.
 Bull snakes don’t have a rattlesnake’s rattle.
 Instead, their tail comes to a fine point.

 Plains Hog-Nosed Snake